Learning disabilities (health and wellbeing needs in South Tyneside)

 • Trained support and care staff

-5) I have choice about where I live and who I live with
+5. Where I live and who I live with:

 • Choice of housing and who I live with